-Physical Holding Send a request to the Registrar and Transfer Agents of the Company, IPPL at pk.mittal@indusinvest.com providing Folio No., Name of shareholder, scanned copy of the share certificate (front and back), PAN (self- attested scanned copy of PAN card), AADHAR (self- attested scanned copy of Aadhar Card) for registering email address, and scanned copy of the cancelled cheque bearing the name of the first shareholder shall be provided to update the Bank Account details of the Shareholders.
-Demat Holding Please contact your Depository Participant (DP) and register your email address and bank account details in your demat account, as per the process advised by your DP
+Physical Send a request to the Registrar and Transfer Agents of the Company, IPPL at Holding rs.kushwah@indusinvest.com mentioning Folio No., Name of shareholder, scanned copy of the share certificate (front and back), PAN (self- attested scanned copy of PAN card), AADHAR (self- attested scanned copy of Aadhar Card) for registering email address, and scanned copy of the cancelled cheque bearing the name of the first shareholder shall be provided to update the Bank Account details of the Shareholders.
+Demat Please contact your Depository Participant (DP) and register your email address and bank account Holding details in your demat account by providing DPID-CLID (16 digit DPID + CLID or 16 digit beneficiary ID), Name, client master or copy of Consolidated Account statement, PAN (self-attested scanned copy of PAN card), AADHAR (self-attested scanned copy of Aadhar Card) or any other documents as advised by your DP.
+If Shareholder is an Individual shareholders holding securities in demat mode, you may refer to the login method explained at step 1 (A) i.e. Login method for e-Voting and joining virtual meeting for Individual shareholders holding securities in demat mode Alternatively The shareholder / members may send a request to evoting@nsdl.co.in for procuring user id and password for e-voting by providing above mentioned documents

-B. INSTRUCTIONS FOR MEMBERS FOR ATTENDING THE AGM THROUGH VC / OAVM ARE AS UNDER:
+THE INSTRUCTIONS FOR MEMBERS FOR e-VOTING ON THE DAY OF THE AGM ARE AS UNDER:-